jobrunr/website/content/zh-cn-todo/documentation/background-methods/enqueueing-jobs.md

 This allows for nice integration with the Spring Data framework which can return Java 8 Streams - this way, items can be processed incrementally and the entire database must not be put into memory.

-Off-course the above two enqueueing methods can also be done using the JobScheduler bean.
+Of course the above two enqueueing methods can also be done using the JobScheduler bean.

 <figure>